-It’s been over two years since I partnered with Beautycounter and it’s hands down the most rewarding and fun job I’ve ever had.
+It’s been over three years since I partnered with Beautycounter and it’s hands down the most rewarding and fun job I’ve ever had.
 It’s been a huge blessing in my life in many unexpected ways from meeting the coolest like-minded women from all across the US to helping support my family.

 Throughout this time, I have spoken to many women about what working with Beautycounter looks like.
 There are many common questions that come up so I thought it would be helpful to put them all in one place for you!

 Beautycounter started over six years ago when the CEO Gregg Renfrew became educated on how very little the government regulates the beauty industry (as well as many others).
 She was horrified at the chemicals allowed into products that we put on our skin every day.
 Some of these chemicals have been proven to cause major health issues.
 Of the 80,000 chemicals in the marketplace, only 10% are even tested for safety.
 Not all chemicals are harmful by any means but there are many that are that we are putting on our skin every day.
 Gregg felt compelled to start Beautycounter because she realized how unaware most people are of this issue and wanted to educate and affect change at the government level.

 When deciding how to structure the company, she realized that putting a product on a shelf doesn’t tell a story.
 It doesn’t educate the person that this product is safer and a better choice for their health.
 She realized the story of why these products are safer is best told person to person.
 And so she decided the most effective way to get word out was to have women, and some men, working with Beautycounter from all over the country – and Canada!